CH-Earth/summa/docs/installation/SUMMA_on_OS_X.md

     `ls /opt/local/bin/*fortran*`

     You should have one or more `gfortran-*` files.
-If you installed `gcc6`, the gfortran executable will be `/opt/local/bin/gfortran-mp-6`.
+If you installed `gcc11`, the gfortran executable will be `/opt/local/bin/gfortran-mp-11`.
 Since MacPorts will have modified your path so that `/opt/local/bin` is part of that, you should be able to invoke the compiler by typing

-    `gfortran-mp-6`
+    `gfortran-mp-11`

     and the results should be

-    `gfortran-mp-6: fatal error: no input files`
+    `gfortran-mp-11: fatal error: no input files`
     `compilation terminated.`

     Note that you may also have a symbolic link named `/opt/local/bin/gfortran`.
-Make sure that that link points to the correct executable (e.g. `/opt/local/bin/gfortran-mp-6`).
+Make sure that that link points to the correct executable (e.g. command `readlink /opt/local/bin/gfortran` should result in `/opt/local/bin/gfortran-mp-11`).
 If so, then you should be able to invoke the correct version of the fortran compile by simply typing `gfortran`.
+Or, type `sudo ln -sf /opt/local/bin/gfortran-mp-11 /opt/local/bin/gfortran` to change it.

  1. While you are at it, there are a number of other packages that would be useful to install, in particular